At First Sight (novel): True Believer (prequel)

 At First Sight starts its story where True Believer left off, but skips a little in-between the two books.
 True Believer introduces the romance between New York City resident, Jeremy Marsh and Boone Creek resident, Lexie Darnell.
 In the first novel, Jeremy is a writer that goes to a small town in North Carolina, Boone Creek, to chase a story.
 There he meets Lexie, the town librarian.
 Jeremy is charmed by Lexie and the two end up falling in love.
 Jeremy went through a divorce a few years before mainly due to his inability to conceive children, but the book ends with Lexi holding her stomach asking Jeremy if he “believed in miracles” and that her psychic grandmother, Doris, predicted it was a girl; she was pregnant with his child.
 The book shows that since True Believer Jeremy had proposed to Lexie after a very brief dating period.

 Reviews

 Publishers Weekly describe the ending as “majorly manipulative and totally effective.”
 John M. Formy-Duval from about.com, shares his opinion of the novel being a cliché.

-Nicholas Sparks and his works

-Nicholas Sparks has five children, Miles, Ryan, Landon and twin daughters, Lexie and Savannah.
-All of his children have shared their names with one of Sparks's characters in his novels; Miles and Ryan are the characters in Sparks's A Bend in the Road, Landon is the main character from A Walk to Remember, Savannah is the main character in Dear John, Lexie is the main character in True Believer and At First Sight and the supporting character in Safe Haven.
-Sparks admits to getting emotional and even crying when writing his famous novels, and gets his inspiration from numerous unexpected places.

-Message in a Bottle (1999), A Walk to Remember (2002), The Notebook (2004), Nights in Rodanthe (2008), Dear John (2010), The Last Song (2010), The Lucky One (2012), Safe Haven (2013), The Best of Me (2014), The Longest Ride (2015), and The Choice (2016) are the most current novels having been made into films.